 3. Dragon Age: Inquisition

-Eight-five hours.
-That’s how much time this game took to get the credits rolling.
-I am not even counting the numerous side-quests I ignored.
-It could have easily taken me 50 or more hours to finish this game had I done all the quests.
-There have been bigger RPGs than Dragon Age: Inquisition in terms of the size of the world, but rarely has any game filled its massive world with so many meaningful things to do.
-It’s hard to not stumble upon a quest every few minutes.
+Eighty-five hours.
+That’s how long I took to get the credits rolling—ignoring the numerous side-quests I did not complete.
+If I wanted to finish the game 100%, I would have easily racked up another 50 or more hours.
+There have been bigger RPGs than Dragon Age: Inquisition in terms of world-size, but rarely has any game been so packed with meaningful things to do.
+It’s difficult not to stumble upon a quest every few minutes.

-It’s not exactly a sandbox game like The Witcher 3.
+That being said, it's not exactly a sandbox game like The Witcher 3.
 Inquisition is more of a semi-open world game with its map divided into different areas.
-Some of it may feel restrictive initially, but they soon open into huge sandboxes with tons of things to do.
-Surprisingly, none of it feels like filler as all the pieces of this game have been pretty well contextualized.
-That’s because of some clever writing and well-delivered dialogues, which makes every quest feel more than a kill-fetch quest they actually are.
-Even in my eighty-fifth hour, there are still a lot of places I haven’t even set my foot in.
+Some of it may feel restrictive initially, but as you progess, you are granted access to more areas and interesting things to do.
+Surprisingly, none of it feels like filler thanks to some clever writing and well-delivered dialogue that makes every quest feel like more than just a kill-fetch quest.
+Even in my eighty-fifth hour, there are still a lot of places I haven’t set foot in.
 I am still discovering new things.

 4. Gothic 2

-Gothic 2 is the oldest game in this list.
+With a 2002 release, Gothic 2 is the oldest game on this list.
 This action-RPG builds on the foundations set by its predecessor.
 Set in the world of Khorinis, Gothic 2 marks the return of some of the old characters and places from the first game while adding tons of new places to explore.

-Don’t be fooled by its dating graphics.
-It’s one of the deepest games you’ll ever play.
+Don’t be fooled by its dated graphics.
+It’s one of the most complex and intricate games you’ll ever play.
 While the world is nowhere as big as The Witcher 3, the amount of choices and decisions in Gothic 2 comes close to what The Witcher series offers.
 It’s one of those rare games where your actions will always have consequences.
 No good or bad deed goes unnoticed.
-Even after all these years, Gothic 2 still remains one of the best action RPG games to this date.
+Even after all these years, Gothic 2 still remains one of the best action-RPG games to this date.

 Released in 2006, Elder Scrolls: Oblivion is still regarded as one of the best RPG games of all time.
-This is a remarkable achievement – a complex, open-ended, detailed RPG that’s a pleasure to behold.
-Oblivion delivers on everything that made Elder Scrolls series so famous, while improving upon the weaknesses of its predecessor.
-While Morrowind was an amazing action RPG, it was plagued by a steep learning curve.
-Only those who were hardcore fans of Elder Scrolls series could get into it.
+Oblivion delivers on everything that made The Elder Scrolls series so famous, while improving upon the weaknesses of its predecessor.
+While Morrowind was an amazing, action-packed RPG, it was plagued by a steep learning curve.
+Only those who were hardcore fans of The Elder Scrolls series could get into it.
 Gladly, that’s not the case with Oblivion.
-Even if you have no interest in RPG genre, it’s hard to overlook this beautifully crafted world.
+Even if you have no interest in the RPG genre, it’s hard to overlook this beautifully crafted world.

 The main quest takes about 50 hours to finish, but there are other activities and side quests to do, which should take you over 100 hours to complete.
-You can join different guilds and factions, root out the bandits hidden in dungeons, talk to different people and try to solve their issues, break into someone’s house and rob them when they are sleeping, and so much more.
+You can join different guilds and factions, fight bandits that are hiding in dungeons, help out the locals, and so much more.
 It’s overwhelming!

-All the Fallout games take place in a post-unclear world.
-China and US nuked each other out in 2077.
-What’s left is a huge radioactive wasteland with ghouls, super-mutants, ghosts and some lucky human survivors who somehow made it through the war.
-In most of the games, you step in the shoes of vault dweller, who has been underground for so many years.
-You have never seen the world before.
+All of the Fallout games take place in a post-nuclear world.
+China and the U.S. nuked each other in 2077.
+What’s left is a huge radioactive wasteland teeming with ghouls, super-mutants, ghosts, and some lucky human survivors.
+In most of the games, you step in the shoes of a vault dweller who has been underground for many years—just itching to see the outside for the first time.

-It pretty simple from there.
-You come out of the vault and explore this huge wasteland to see what’s left of the world.
+It is pretty straightforward from there.
+You emerge from the vault and explore the huge wasteland and see what’s left of the world.

-The first 3 Fallout games launched back in 1990s as 2D games.
+The first three Fallout games launched back in the 1990s as 2D games.
 Then Bethesda purchased the license to this franchise and made 3D Fallout games.
 So far, they have developed Fallout 3, Fallout 4, and the newest addition to the franchise, Fallout 76, which is its most contentious entry to this date.
-A spin-off entry, Fallout: New Vegas, was launched in 2010, which is still regarded by the community as the best entry in the franchise.
+A spin-off entry, Fallout: New Vegas, was launched in 2010, which is still regarded by the community as the best title in the franchise.

 If you are looking for games like The Witcher 3: Wild Hunt, stick to Fallout 3, Fallout: New Vegas, and Fallout 4.
-While The Witcher 3 takes place in Medieval times, Fallout games take place in post-nuclear war era.
-It appears that there is no similarity between these two franchises, but they share more features in common than you think.
+While The Witcher 3 takes place in Medieval times and the Fallout games take place in the post-nuclear war era, they have more in common than you'd think.

-For starters, both these games emphasize on giving players the control to be whomever they want to be.
-You have ample choices that will shape the world.
-It’s you who’ll decide the fate of people around you.
-The sheer amount of content in these games is dizzying.
-Once you get sucked in the universe, you’ll be playing Fallout series for hundreds of hours.
+Both titles emphasize giving players the ability to play however they wish.
+You have ample choices that will shape the world around you.
+You will decide the fate of the people around you.
+The sheer amount of content in this series is dizzying.
+Once you get sucked into the universe, you’ll be playing the Fallout series for days on end.

-Just have a look at the embedded trailer and tell me if it doesn’t look amazing.
-Set in medieval times, Kingdom Come: Deliverance is a hardcore action-RPG that won't appeal to everyone.
-Developed by Warhouse Studios and published by Deep Silver, Kingdome Come: Deliverance takes place during a war in Bohemia, the heart of Europe, in 1403.
-You play as Henry, a son of a blacksmith who is on a quest to fight the invasion and restore Bohemia's rightful king.
+Set in medieval times, Kingdom Come: Deliverance is a hardcore action-RPG.
+Developed by Warhorse Studios and published by Deep Silver, Kingdome Come: Deliverance takes place during a war in Bohemia, the heart of Europe, in 1403.
+You play as Henry, a son of a blacksmith, who is on a quest to fight the invasion and restore Bohemia's rightful king.

-If you're coming on the wheels of games like The Witcher 3 or Skyrim, the combat will take some getting used to.
+If you're used to the mechanics of The Witcher 3 or Skyrim, the combat in this game will take some getting used to.
 Thankfully, there is a lengthy tutorial section to help you learn the ropes.

 8. Red Dead Redemption 2

-Rockstar’s epic Wild-West third-person action-adventure series is back with a bang.
-As a huge fan or 2009’s Red Dead Redemption, I couldn’t have asked for more.
-The sequel is bigger and better in almost every regard.
-From graphics, gunplay to the storyline, everything is immensely improved.
+Rockstar Games' epic Wild-West, third-person, action-adventure series is back with a bang.
+As a huge fan of 2009’s Red Dead Redemption, I couldn’t have asked for more.
+The sequel is bigger and better in almost every way.
+The graphics, gunplay, and storyline have improved immensely.

-Apart from a riveting storyline that should keep you hooked for over 50 hours or so, you can partake in side-activities like hunting, playing poker, and fishing.
-If you want to see and do everything this game has to offer, prepare to sink in at least 100 hours into it.
+Apart from a riveting storyline that keeps you hooked for over 50 hours or so, you can partake in side quests like hunting, playing poker, and fishing.
+If you want to see and do everything this game has to offer, prepare to invest at least 100 hours into it.

-RDR2 has set a benchmark for other RPG games to come, dethroning The Witcher 3 and becoming the king of The RPG kingdom.
-It will take some doing to better this epic action RPG.
+This game has set the bar for other RPG games to come, dethroning The Witcher 3 and becoming the king of the RPG kingdom.
+It will take some doing to better this epic title.

-While you're at it, check out the list of some similar games to Red Dead Redemption 2.
+If you're already a fan of this title, check out this list of games similar to Red Dead Redemption 2.

 9. Assassin's Creed: Origins

-Good news for the estranged fans of this series.
-For the first time in the long history of Assassin's Creed franchise, Ubisoft has made a full-fledged RPG, shedding its old skin in favor of something more enchanting.
+Here's some good news for the estranged fans of this series: For the first time in the long history of Assassin's Creed franchise, Ubisoft has made a full-fledged RPG, ditching its classic style in favor of something more enchanting.

-Ubisoft has finally ditched the dreaded “Templar vs Assassins” storyline that plagued the Assassin's Creed series in almost every game.
-Developing a choice-based RPG has allowed the developer to show flex their creative muscles.
-The amount of work being put in shows in its detailed world.
+Without the dreaded “Templar vs Assassins” storyline that plagued the Assassin's Creed series in almost every game, this choice-based RPG has allowed the developers to flex their creative muscles.

-From riding your camel in deserts to exploring every nook and cranny of pyramids, you'll be playing this game for quite some time.
+From riding your camel in deserts to exploring every nook and cranny of a pyramid, I guarantee that you'll be playing this game for quite some time.